 You can stage a few coins on the lawn until they get the hang of it, and even call them over when your detector indicates a good shallow find.

-You can let them have them have the thrill of making the discovery.
+You can let them have the thrill of making the discovery.

 They’ll have a great time spending time with you and looking for finds that will impress their teachers and friends on show-and-tell day!